 B-cell lymphoma.
 About 90% of people with lymphoma have B-cell lymphoma.

 T-cell lymphoma.
 About 10% of people with lymphoma have T-cell lymphoma.

 NK-cell lymphoma.
 Less than 1% of people with lymphoma have NK-cell lymphoma.

 NHL is also described by how quickly the cancer is growing: indolent or aggressive.
 Indolent and aggressive NHL are equally common in adults.
 In children, aggressive NHL is more common.

 Indolent NHL.
 These types of lymphoma grow very slowly.
 As a result, people with indolent NHL may not need to start treatment when it is first diagnosed.
-They are followed closely, and treatment is only started when they develop symptoms or the disease begins to change; this is called watchful waiting.
-When indolent lymphoma is located only in one area (called localized disease, stages I and II; see the Stages section), radiation therapy may eliminate the NHL.
-However, most patients with this type of lymphoma have later-stage disease, stage III or IV, at the time of diagnosis.
-There are many effective treatments for these stages of indolent lymphoma, but it may come back months or years after treatment is complete, requiring additional treatment.
+They are followed closely, and treatment is only started when they develop symptoms or the disease begins to change.
+This is called watchful waiting.
+When indolent lymphoma is located only in one area, it is called localized disease (stages I and II, see the Stages section).
+For people with localized disease, radiation therapy may eliminate the NHL.
+However, most patients with indolent NHL have later-stage disease, stage III or IV, at the time of diagnosis.
+There are many effective treatments for these stages of indolent NHL, but it may come back months or years after treatment has finished, requiring additional treatment.